skycoin/skycoin/cmd/cli/README.md

   -c, --change-address string   Specify the change address.
                                 Defaults to one of the spending addresses (deterministic wallets) or to a new change address (bip44 wallets).
-      --csv string              CSV file containing addresses and amounts to send --from string             From address in wallet -j, --json                    Returns the results in JSON format.
+      --csv string              CSV file containing addresses and amounts to send -a, --from-address string     From address in wallet -j, --json                    Returns the results in JSON format.
   -m, --many string             use JSON string to set multiple receive addresses and coins,
                                 example: -m '[{"addr":"$addr1", "coins": "10.2"}, {"addr":"$addr2", "coins": "20"}]'